-"Incidental sign" means a small sign, emblem, or decal informing the public of goods, facilities, or services available on the premises (e.g. a credit card sign or a sign indicating hours of business).
+"Incidental sign" means a small sign, emblem, or decal identifying or advertising associated goods, products, services, or facilities available on the premises, including but not limited to trading stamps, credit cards accepted, brand names, price signs, informing the public of goods, facilities, or services available on the premises (e.g. a credit card sign or a sign indicating hours of business).